hlassiege/eventuallycoding/content/articles/en/2023/02/measuring-everything.md

 **Measures**:

-To determine the best way to start, and to prove the hypothesis, Nicolas set up a set of measures.
-To summarize, he observed :
+To figure out the best way to start and prove the hypothesis, Nicolas collects a set of metrics.
+In a nutshell, he observed :
 * the number of applications deployed by a change on a given library
 * the frequency of modification of a given library

-From there, he was able to determine the "hotspots": the libraries that cause the most rebuilds, and with the highest modification frequencies without a strong ownership (% of commits made by other team > x%).
+From there, he was able to figure out the "hotspots": libraries that cause the most rebuilds, with the highest modification frequencies yet without a strong ownership (% of commits made by other team > x%).

 These hotspots are the places to start.